 - Introduction/spawning of new creatures.

-This is achieved firstly by the advancement of the turn marker indicating which region new creatures will appear (also something to look for for planning future turns as this knowledge can be invaluable) and secondly by the rolling of creature appearance dice-very heavily luck orientate
+This is achieved firstly by the advancement of the turn marker indicating which region new creatures will appear (also something to look for planning future turns as this knowledge can be invaluable) and secondly by the rolling of creature appearance dice-very heavily luck orientated

 - Saga Deck.

 Each book within the saga has its own set of Stage A , B and C cards to overcome (often with rewards for completing tasks) and associated tokens connected to the book.